metabrainz/picard-docs/config/options_filerenaming.rst

    Enter patterns that match any other files you want Picard to move when saving music files (e.g.:
    "Folder.jpg", "\*.png", "\*.cue", "\*.log").
 Patterns support the Unix shell-style wildcards, and are separated by spaces.
-The wildcard patters available are:
+The wildcard patterns available are:

    =========== ===================================
    **Pattern** **Meaning**